Updated: Jul 7

 “Hurry!
 Everyone out, now!”
 Another person burst in through the other exit door on the opposite side of the auditorium.
 “It’s an avalanche!”

 “Avalanche?
 But we’re in Florida!”
-Jay yelled back, rising to her feet.
+Jay yelled back.

 The ghost’s hollow laughed echoed from the distance.

 The person waved his arms in panic from the doorway.
 “It’s the interstate overpass above us!
 It’s collapsing – it’s about to come down right on top of the building!
 Everybody run!”